8 Time Management Tips for Artists Plus 2 Truths

 • Savings.
 Take 10% out of every payment and put it in a separate interest-earning savings account or retirement fund.

 • Meals.
-We’re fans of Green Chef, which delivers 3 meals a week to our home (not all weeks, but maybe twice a month).
-My favorite thing about meal delivery isn’t the meals themselves, though they are delicious, but that it removes the need to make a decision about what to eat.
+I love to cook, but we went through a meal-delivery period.
+My favorite thing about meal delivery isn’t the meals themselves, though they are delicious, but that it removed the need to make a decision about what to eat.
+(See #4.)

 • Orders for supplies you use regularly.
 For example, I love that Amazon sends us a package of 2 electric toothbrush heads every 3 months.